SAWISE Angus Scholarship South Africa 2023 – 2024

-ABOUT THE SCHOLARSHIP PROGRAMME – FIELDS COVERED & COVERAGE VALUE
+ABOUT THE SAWISE SCHOLARSHIP PROGRAMME – FIELDS COVERED

-Shortlisted candidates will be contacted – should you not receive any feedback by 20 December at the latest, consider your application unsuccessful.
+Shortlisted candidates will be contacted – if you do not receive any feedback, please consider your application unsuccessful.

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Sub-saharan black female student (preference will be given to South Africans)
+- Preference will be given to South African citizens

 - ID document (certified copy)